 Around 7.30pm, we headed down to the Filini Restaurant.
 I used this as an excuse to dress up a little and wore my new Topshop dress (as seen in this post).
 The Restaurant specialises in Italian food and has a pre-theatre menu which we chose from.
-The waitresses were really nice and helpful with advising us on food.
+The waitresses were really nice and helpful in advising us on food.
 We decided to skip the starters and dive straight into the main courses.
-I got a Margherita pizza and Alex went for the Tagliatelle pasta.
+I got a Margherita pizza.
 The food was on another level, presented beautifully and tasted amazing.

 I can never refuse dessert, I chose the Lemon and Thyme tartlet which was served with a sorbet and cream.
-Alex got three scoops of ice cream; pear, bitter chocolate and forest fruits.
 Overall, the meal was amazing and the service brilliant and I would recommend the restaurant even if you aren’t staying there.
 If you are looking for some other delicious restaurant reviews, check out my Food Directory.

-When I got back to the room, I enjoyed a little bath using the ‘this works’ products provided then snuggled up for a lovely night’s sleep.
+When I got back to the room, I enjoyed a little bath using the ‘this works’ products provided and settled down for a lovely night’s sleep.
 I woke up around 7.30am to a very unique view and got ready for breakfast.
-Anticipation levels were very high for the breakfast, I was raring for a good fry up and I wasn’t dissapointed.
+Anticipation levels were very high for the breakfast, I was raring for a good fry up and I wasn’t disappointed.
 It was all on-point.
 Pastries, Cheese, Cereals and Fruit were also available and I was utterly full after stuffing my face.

-Have you ever stayed at the Radisson? or want to now?
+Have you ever stayed at a Radisson hotel?